wallnerryan/docker-network-demos/FLOCKER_README.md

 ### Export environment variables.

 > Note you must use a pre-existing Amazon VPC Network for this to work.
+Cluster size will aslo be N + 1 as discovery service VM is not counted.

 ```
 export MY_AWS_AMI="ami-fce3c696"